- This event has passed.

 - The impact of stigma on your child and your family

-- What you do to manage your own self-care while your youth is learning manage their wellness
+- What do you do to manage your own self-care while your youth is learning how to manage their wellness

 These essays will help reduce the stigma associated with mental health and bring awareness to the community by helping families identify warning signs and how to seek supports.

-For more information and how you can participate, please contact Beverly Griffin at firstname.lastname@example.org or 803.834.1241 (call or text)
+For more information and to submit your essay, please contact Beverly Griffin at email@example.com or 803.834.1241 (call or text)